maverickspectacle/database/pages/psychology.md

 The Flynn effect is negatively correlated with g loadings at -0.38, suggesting the Flynn effect is not g loaded and that group differences and the Flynn effect have different causes<ref>https://www.sciencedirect.com/science/article/abs/pii/S0160289613000226</ref>.

 After correcting for increased guessing, the correlation between the flynn effect and g loadings goes down to -0.82<ref>https://www.sciencedirect.com/science/article/pii/S0160289613001761</ref>.

+## Autism

+Interesting factoids about autism:

+* Autistic people have particular morphological features which can strongly predict someone having autism<ref>https://pubmed.ncbi.nlm.nih.gov/21999758/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/20473590/</ref><ref>https://pubmed.ncbi.nlm.nih.gov/22669539/</ref>.
+* Premature mortality is markedly increased in ASD owing to a multitude of medical conditions<ref>https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/premature-mortality-in-autism-spectrum-disorder/4C9260DB64DFC29AF945D32D1C15E8F2</ref>.
+* Neurotypical peers are less willing to interact with autistic people based on thin slice judgments.
+These do not change with increased exposure and occur across both children and adults<ref>https://www.nature.com/articles/srep40700#discussion</ref>.
+However, these biases disappear when impressions are based on conversational content lacking audio-visual cues.
+This suggests that style and not substance drives negative impressions of autistic people.
+* Children with autism have significantly higher levels of suicidal ideation and higher rates of suicide attempts<ref>https://www.sciencedirect.com/science/article/abs/pii/S1750946712000931</ref>.
+* Autism is highly heritable<ref>https://www.nature.com/articles/4001896</ref>.
+* People with autism display facial expressions less frequently, for a less amount of time, and are less likely to share facial expressions with others or mimic expressions.
+Their facial expressions are also lower in quality and less accurately judged.
+However, people with ASD do not express emotions less intensely nor is their reaction time slower in response to stimuli<ref>https://onlinelibrary.wiley.com/doi/abs/10.1002/aur.2037</ref>.
+* People with ASD, primarily males, have more hypersexual and paraphilic fantasies<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5789215/</ref>.
+* Individuals with ASD are less able to understand and infer other people's beliefs, intentions, and feelings, less likely to respond to the specific emotions of people in pain, less cognitively aware of the belief in, intention of and feeling for others, and have less immediate response to the special emotions of people in pain.
+People with ASD are as likely to immediately share and resonate with the emotions of other people, and are more likely to share or become affectively congruent with others' emotional states<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6794557/</ref>.

+## Heritability

+Heritability is a very misleading concept for several reasons.
+It is often assumed to be the amount of a trait that is due to genetics, but there is no measure of this.
+There are several limitations to the notion of heritability<ref>https://wires.onlinelibrary.wiley.com/doi/10.1002/wcs.1400</ref>:

+* First, heritability looks at the proportion of population variance in a trait that can be explained by population differences in genetics.
+This means that heritability estimates can be very different for the same trait depending on the population examined.
+For example, in the case of a population with very little environmental variation, you will have a significantly higher heritability estimate for a trait compared with a population with very high environmental variation.
+* Second, given that all traits are filtered through genetics, it is impossible to actually separate out genetic from environmental effects.
+Genes turn on and respond in various ways depending on the environment, so the strict separation between genetic and environmental influences is highly dubious.
+* Third, twin studies which are the hallmark of heritability estimates assume that identical twins have no more similar environments than fraternal twins, and thus attribute all differences between groups to genetics.
+However, identical twins are exposed to demonstrably similar environments than are fraternal twins, starting in the womb.
+Identical twins often share a placenta while fraternal twins always have two separate placentas.
+Identical twins that share a placenta have more similar IQs and personalities than identical twins who do not share a placenta.
+This effect however appears to be small and only limited to a few phenotypes<ref>https://sci-hub.ru/https://doi.org/10.1007/s10519-015-9745-3</ref>.
+More significantly, it is likely that identical twins will be treated in social interactions more similarly than fraternal twins, increasing the similarity of their environments further.
+This has been shown to undermine research finding a strong heritability for schizophrenia, as identical twins have a smaller differences in their level of bullying, sexual abuse, physical maltreatment, emotional neglect and abuse, and general trauma compared to fraternal twins<ref>https://pubmed.ncbi.nlm.nih.gov/25972816/</ref>.
+Only some of those traits could be reasonably suggested to be genetic.
+This is consistent with research suggesting that the equal environments assumption is not strictly valid for most outcomes, with a likely modest bias<ref>https://sci-hub.hkvisa.net/10.1080/19485565.1968.9987750</ref><ref>https://sci-hub.ru/https://doi.org/10.1016/j.ssresearch.2013.10.004</ref>.

 ## Personality